aaron-grau/curic/redux_dev_tools.md

 ## Use

 Now that we've set up the Redux dev tools, let's try them out.
-You should see a little atom icon on your Chrome toolbar, and if you've setup the dev tools correctly it should now be green.
+You should see an atom (a nucleus with electrons) icon on your Chrome toolbar, and if you've setup the dev tools correctly it should now be green.

 Click on it.